 There is a cost to declare bankruptcy and work through the process, however, unlike professionals such as accountants and lawyers, Licensed Insolvency Trustees do not set their own rates and fees; there is no “invoice for services rendered”.
 Many people mistakenly believe that the cost of bankruptcy is related to the amount of debt you have – this is false.
 Regardless of the total amount of debt that you are writing off in the bankruptcy, the tariff-based Trustee’s fees are the same.

-Since most people keep all their assets in a bankruptcy, the bankruptcy costs will instead be paid directly by the person who wants to declare bankruptcy:
+Since most people keep all their assets in a bankruptcy, the bankruptcy costs are paid directly by the person who wants to declare bankruptcy:

-- In most bankruptcies the direct cost to the person filing bankruptcy is $1,800.
-Usually the Licensed Insolvency Trustee will work out a payment plan where you will pay this by way of monthly payments of $200 for the nine-month period of bankruptcy.
+- In most bankruptcies the direct cost to the person filing bankruptcy is $2,300.
+Usually the Licensed Insolvency Trustee will work out a payment plan where you will pay this over the course of the nine-month period of bankruptcy.

 The costs covered in this personal bankruptcy fee include: